 I like to collect operating awards.
 So far, I've earned the following:

-• None.
-Though I do have 50 states (mixed) confirmed in Logbook of the World.
+• WAS I have 50 US states (mixed, digital) confirmed in Logbook of the World but have not applied.

 I also like to participate in amateur radio contests.